byuitechops/project-life-cycle/01_ProjectCapture/01_ProjectCaptureDoc.md

 <!--

-Explain the Problem
+Explain the context of the problem.
-Paragraph describing context of the needs of the stakeholder.
-It should focus on the **why** of the project.
+Explain key terms/words, words that may be unfamiliar to a new hire.

-Example 1:
+Do Example:

     Corey and his team have been manually going through the html for all images in canvas and entering alt image text.
     This has been very time consuming.

-Example 2:
+Don't Example:

     Without project templates, we have been left with readmes that share all different kinds of data, and some of them were missing key points of data.
 Additionally, we have no standard for code templates.
 We don't want to add a lot of overhead to setting up a project